Back to Blog

 Click the 'Open' button in the notification to open your new JavaFX project

-• Scene Builder: A visual tool for editing FXML files.
+• Scene Builder: Visual FXML editor.

-5: Opening FXML Files in Scene Builder
+Part 4: Opening FXML Files in Scene Builder

-5.1: IntelliJ IDEA
+Toggle dropdown4.1: IntelliJ IDEA

 IntelliJ IDEA project structure for JavaFX showing HelloApplication.java and hello-view.fxml